 A scalable approach

 While an efficient, effective vendor management process sounds great, the resources it requires to deliver results may be out of reach.
 If a program can’t scale and achieve sustainability, the effort is likely to be viewed as poorly as the ones cited by 9 out of 10 of respondents in the Deloitte study.

 A key to overcoming this potential resource cap is to take full advantage of smart automation.
 Not only can your organization offload routine administrative time-wasters such as emailing follow-ups and regular report generation, but by focusing on the creation of logic-based triggers even more tasks can be automated.
 Defining which set of conditions lead to exception-based notifications and escalation activities can drive large gains in productivity, creating scalability for your approach.

 By applying this approach to reporting, you avoid the “noise” that can come from a cookie cutter approach to vendor management reports.
 Instead, tailor reports so that each key executive sees the information (in the format they prefer) that matters most to them.
 Better yet, you can allow them to easily customize their own reports on the fly.

 Vendor management is often approached as a required exercise instead of an opportunity to apply strategic decisions that mitigate or prevent future impacts on the organization.
 With the right solution, your organization can take a wider approach to vendor management, and link it with ERM strategies focused on meeting critical organization objectives.
 By doing it in a sustainable way that doesn’t bury resources in a manual process, your organization can take advantage of a truly effective vendor management program.

-Contact us today to find out how Origami Risk can transform your vendor management program.
+Contact us today to find out how Origami Risk can transform your vendor risk management program.